adilbeq/microservices/task1/README.md

 You need npm installed on your PC.

 ## Usage ##
-Clone repository,
+Clone repository and run server in cmd: node app.js <br />
-Run server in cmd: node app.js
+Script uses port: 3000

 ## Examples ##
 **INSERT user in json:**